MC786/website/README.md

 # Project Title

 This project was build around the task to present our LCD-Team.
+The working website is available at [AgileDev-koeln.de](https://agiledev-koeln.de).

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites